griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/03_understanding_tools.md

-# Your First Tool - DateTime
+# Understanding Tools - DateTime

 ## Overview
 In this module, we will explore the DateTime tool within Griptape, demonstrating its integration into an `Agent` and breaking down how activities function.
 We'll then show how you can use the tool in a `Pipeline` by employing `ToolTask` and `ToolkitTask`.
 But first, we must update our current app to give it access to an Agent.